 COVID-19 has forced everyone to talk about liquidity relentlessly.
 Many listed companies may have fixed their immediate liquidity needs but will need more funding going forward.
 This likely means that, alongside the usual secondary capital raising structures, we will start to see more PIPEs (private investments in public equity), which should give rise to opportunities for PE funds.
-The US has seen a significant number in the year to date - over 600 PIPEs raising over \$40 billion.
+The US has seen a significant number in the first five months of 2020 - over 500 PIPEs raising nearly \$30 billion.